Preparing for School

-Review the course schedule for each son on PowerSchool.
-If there are schedule errors, submit a course change request.
-Counselors will prioritize and attempt to address these requests beginning on August 1.
+Review your son’s course schedule by logging into PowerSchool.
+Select "My Schedule" and then the "Matrix" tab.
+If there are scheduling errors, submit a course change request.
+Counselors will prioritize and attempt to address these requests beginning August 1.

 - Athletics Participation

 - Before & After School Food Service Program

 - Book and App Purchasing

 - COVID Measures for Start of School